Russian forces leave Snake Island, keep up eastern assault - NewsBreak

 — Sweden announced plans to send more military aid to Ukraine, including anti-tank weapons and mine-clearing equipment.
 Sweden was invited this week to join NATO, a process that could take months.

-— Iranian state media said Thursday Iran has proposed expanding financial exchanges with Russia and cooperating in the energy field.
+— Russia, shunned by the West, is intent on bolstering ties elsewhere.
+On Thursday, Iranian state media said Iran has proposed expanding financial exchanges with Russia and cooperating in the energy field.
 Both countries are under heavy Western sanctions.
-Iranian President Ebrahim Raisi and Putin met on the sidelines of a summit in Turkmenistan.
+Iranian President Ebrahim Raisi and Putin met on the sidelines of a summit in Turkmenistan, the state-run IRNA news agency reported.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine.